fako/writing/setting/the-valley.md

 For all practical purposes nothing outside of it exists.
 This text describes some note worthy sites inside The Valley, how these sites developed into what they are today and which politics are involved.
+The Valley froms the backdrop for [A Hero's Sacrifce](../main/plot-trilogy.md).

 The City of Terniten